tylerthecoder/owl/README.md

 - `common:filename.sh` → `common/rc/filename.sh`
 - `local:filename` → `nests/{nest-name}/filename`
-- Regular absolute/relative paths work as before
+- Regular absolute/relative paths work as before; if no token is provided and the path is relative, it resolves from the owl repo root (`owl_path`).

 ### Initialization (`owl-start.sh`)